 My quest to confirm the location of Nellie’s Glen/Paddy Lewis dam took about six months, and a significant contributor in that quest was Robert Watson.
 Shortly after I moved to the area and read “The Story of Lambton” I wanted to find this location.
 A short time later I met Robert for the very first time, and towards the end of a wide ranging discussion about local history, and without him knowing that I was already interested, he said to me “I’ve got a challenge for you – to find the location of Nellie’s Glen/Paddy Lewis dam!”
 Thus began a six month quest, with each of us sharing information, ideas, theories, suggestions, encouragement and inspiration.

-As well as the photo in “The Story of Lambton”, the University of Newcastle Cultural Collections image archive also had a picture of this location, captioned as “‘Nelly’s Glen’ [& Paddy Lewis Dam], Lambton”.
-It took a while before I realised that the two images, while very similar, were not the same.
+As well as the photo in “The Story of Lambton”, the University of Newcastle Living Histories site also has a picture of this location, captioned as “‘Nelly’s Glen’ [& Paddy Lewis Dam], Lambton”.
+It took a while before I realised that the two images, while very similar, are not the same.
 Note in the photos below how the reflections in the water are different.
 As an interesting exercise for the reader, see what other differences you can spot, then try to work out which photo was taken earlier than the other.

 I subsequently found that the lower image was used in a postcard in the early 1900’s, a copy of which was held by the National Museum of Australia, who kindly obtained a good quality scan of the postcard for me.